SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/salesforce-source.md

 ### 3.X.X

 :::info
-Perform the configuration changes in the Salesforce vendor platform and no adjustments are needed in Sumo Logic platform.
+Perform the configuration changes in the Salesforce vendor platform.
+No adjustments are needed in Sumo Logic platform.
 :::

 Follow the below steps to upgrade the Salesforce source from version 2.X.X to 3.X.X: